 Volunteer opportunities through ICS offer a wide array of unique ways to help your community.
 We do our best to match your interests and skills with high need areas.
 All of our four main program areas need your help.
 Community Health Outreach, Emergency Assistance, Caregiving and Senior Services, and Self-Sufficiency programs.
 These may include but are not limited to, helping in the food bank, driving a senior to a doctor’s appointment, delivering for Mobile Meals, answering phones, representing ICS at community outreach events, conducting intake interviews, helping with fundraising events, helping someone write their resume and look for a job.
 You can also help with committee work to share your wealth of experience and resources to make us an even better organization.
 Committee members with expertise in strategic planning, finance, and organizational leadership meet regularly to provide input in several areas.

-Steps to becoming an ICS volunteer are:
+Steps to becoming an ICS volunteer:

 Questions?
 We would love to hear from you!
-Contact the Volunteer Resources Manager at 520-526-9308 and we will be happy to assist you to explore possibilities to help others in our community with ICS.
+Contact the Volunteer Engagement Manager at 520-526-9308 and we will be happy to assist you to explore possibilities to help others in our community with ICS.